Living well during treatment

 Support groups and counseling during treatment help many patients feel less isolated and alone.
 Support groups may include friends and families of patients, too.
 You might need to try out a couple support groups before you find one that’s a good fit.

 Counseling or therapy can also be helpful.
-Kaiser Permanente Behavioral Health Services offers individual, group, and family counseling.
-Group Health Social Work Services help patients and families manage the day-to-day challenges during illness.
+Kaiser Permanente Mental Health offers individual, group, and family counseling.
+Kaiser Permanente Social Work Services help patients and families manage the day-to-day challenges during illness.

 Complementary and alternative medicine